Bachelor of Science in Nursing—RN-to-BSN

 You must complete these experiences in a setting that has been approved by the School of Nursing.
 You will serve as the best advocate for your clinical placement as you are most familiar with your local area and networking contacts.
 It is your responsibility to identify potential clinical sites and preceptors in your area that are appropriate for your clinical courses.
 The University will provide support and assistance to you in facilitation of your clinical placement.
 The following are requirements for the clinical placement process and course progression:

-3. You will receive the School of Nursing Handbook, which includes policies, guidelines, and requirements relevant to your successful completion of the placement process and registration for clinical courses.
+- The School of Nursing Handbook includes policies, guidelines, and requirements relevant to your successful completion of the placement process and registration for clinical courses.
 You are responsible for satisfying the requirements outlined in the handbook.
 Examples of requirements found in the handbook include, but are not limited to, health and safety documentation, liability insurance, background checks, and immunizations.
+Requirements vary by program, concentration, and population focus area.

 Graduate Program Pathways